KubeKode/kubekode-blogs-backup/clkvstri7000009l1bx954lrk.md

     * use gcloud compute reset-windows-password to retrieve the login credentials for the VM.

+* For Login to VM using SSH without a public IP address

+    * `Cloud Identity Aware Proxy` can be used to enable access to VMs that don’t have external IP address or don’t permit Direct access over internet.

 * Using customized SSH Keys logging into Instances

     * Metadata managed: Upload the public key to project metadata